Fully Loaded Baked Potato Soup – Instant Pot

 • Set the Instant Pot to Saute – Medium.
 About 20 minutes is fine.
 When the IP is hot, add the bacon and saute until crispy.
 Set half the bacon aside for garnishing.

 • Add the onions, celery, and carrots to the IP and the remaining bacon and continue to saute until the onion is translucent – about 5 minutes.
-Pull the bacon-vegetable mixture out of the IP and set aside.
+Remove the bacon-vegetable mixture out of the IP and set aside.

 • Add the milk, diced and peeled baked potatoes, and milk or cream to the soup mixture.
 Set the pot to Sautee – High – and bring the mixture back to boil.
 Season with salt and pepper.